halupi/vue-select2/README.md

 ```

 #### Global variable
-If you don't have CommonJS then a variable called "vueSelect2" will be available on window scope.
+If you are not using CommonJS, then a variable called "vueSelect2" will be available on window scope.

 ```js
 	Vue.use( vueSelect2 );
 ```

-The next step is tell the plugin which Model's attributes you are going to use (via *HTML*)
+The next step is to indicate which Model's attributes you are going to use (via *HTML*)

 ```html
 	<select v-select2="options: data, value: selected"></select>